 Municipalities have greater flexibility in the use of Surtax funds for the implementation, operations, and maintenance of the first and last mile/leg options compared to the County.
 As an example, the County is not eligible to use surtax dollars to provide on-demand services, such as GoConnect or Freebee.
-However, municipalities may use surtax dollars for trolley/circulator services as well as, on-demand services, provided that on-demand service is part of the municipality's transit system.
+However, municipalities may use surtax dollars to provide trolley/circulator, on-demand services provided that on-demand service as part of the municipality's transit system.
 In similar terms, municipalities may use surtax funds to construct bicycle and pedestrian facilities.